Guimet Museum

 The Guimet Museum (full name in Musée national des arts asiatiques-Guimet, MNAAG; abbr.
-Musée Guimet, /fr/) is a Parisian art museum with one of the largest collections of Asian art outside of Asia which includes items from Cambodia, Thailand, Vietnam, Tibet, India, and Nepal, among other countries.
+Musée Guimet, /fr/) is a Parisian art museum with one of the largest and most comprehensive collections of Asian art outside of Asia which includes items from Cambodia, Thailand, Vietnam, Tibet, India, and Nepal, among other countries.

 Founded in the late 19th century, it is located in the 16th arrondissement of Paris, at 6, Place d'Iéna.
 Its name literally translated into English is the National Museum of Asian Arts-Guimet, or Guimet National Museum of Asian Arts.